fbbdev/fbbdev.github.io/_projects/turing.md

   <figcaption>
-    A screenshot of the user interface, showing the transition diagram of a Turing machine (in the middle), a textual description of the transition table (on the left) and the tape with some symbols on it (at the bottom).
+    A screenshot of the user interface, showing the transition diagram of a Turing machine (in the middle), a textual description of the transition table (on the right) and the tape with some symbols on it (at the bottom).
   </figcaption>
 </figure>